heatht13/equity-options-trading-bot/README.md

 * ### Order Router

+  * Building out on TD Ameritrade
-  * Need api keys from webull to build out
+  * Waiting on api from Webull
   * Provides interface for position management, balances, and order entry
   * Receives order params and executes order on exchanges
   * Sends postions, orders, balances, and any other relevant data to Decision Engine